dev-grouch/next_grouch/README.md

 ### about

 This is a NextJS 14 project with TypeScript.
-It gets content from a headless CMS (Strapi) and renders components that correspond to the content "block" type.
-Currentlu deployed on Vercel.
+It will get content from a headless CMS (Strapi) and renders components that correspond to the content "block" type.
+This work is [in-progress](https://github.com/dev-grouch/next_grouch/tree/strapi-content).
+Currently deployed on Vercel.

 #### 📝 component and style structure